 On 26 January 1988, at the Australian Bicentenary celebrations, more than 40,000 people including Aboriginal Torres Strait Islander people, staged one of the largest marches in Sydney.
 The march was in one part a protest highlighting land rights and the appalling living conditions and standards for Aboriginal and Torres Strait Islander people and Australia’s human rights record.
 The other was a statement of survival and resilience.

-Aboriginal journalist and photographer, Brenda Croft wrote of the emotional impact of seeing a river of the flags held by people in the march:
+First Nations artist, curator and educator Brenda L. Croft wrote of the emotional impact of seeing a river of the flags held by people in the march:

 Everywhere you looked you saw the colours of red, black and yellow; and it really struck me that the Aboriginal flag was absolutely the symbol that united all Indigenous people in Australia, regardless of whether they came from traditional communities or from urban environments.